dvgica/scala-metrics/README.md

 - metrics-api is the generic API artifact
 - metrics-dogstatsd is the DataDog implementation of the API
-- metrics-gauge provides `GaugeReporter`, a class which samples `Gauge`s and reports the result
+- metrics-gauge provides `GaugeReporter`, a class which samples `Gauge`s and reports the result.
+It also provides `JvmGauges`, and object which can add gauges for JVM stats to a given `GaugeReporter`.

 ## Installation